 You can find more details about how to set up automation rules here.

-Looking for more integrations?
-You can learn more and see other available integrations here.
+You can learn more and see all the available integrations here.

 If you have any questions, please let us know!
 We'd love to help.
-Book a call below or get in touch with us immediately by clicking the Intercom bubble on the lower right-hand side of your screen.
+Book a call below or contact us immediately by clicking the Intercom bubble on the lower right-hand side of your screen.